 Never one to slow down (and always striving to be the Leslie Knope of everything she does), Brianna continues to be involved in anything that she can.
 Bringing her passion for volunteering, you can always find her helping set up for an event or cheering on local community organizations with their endeavors.
-Brianna is currently a Brookings Chamber Ambassador, Brookings Crime Stoppers Secretary, Brookings Youth Mentoring Program Marketing and Fundraiser committee member, Brookings DisruptHR committee member, Brookings City Committee for People who have Disabilities member, and a Brookings Council of Nonprofits member.
+Brianna is currently a Brookings Chamber Ambassador, Brookings City Committe for People who have Disabilities Vice Chair, Brookings Area Crime Stoppers Secretary, Brookings DisruptHR Sponsorship Chair, Brookings Social NET Works Founding Partner, Brookings Youth Mentoring Program Marketing and Fundraiser committee member, Brookings Mental Health Coalition member and a Brookings Council of Nonprofits member.
+She also stays involved in national organizations such as the United Nations Association of the United States of America as a Youth Advocate.
 From speaking to SDSU students and at state conferences and regional meetings, Brianna is keeping her sense of curiosity and exploration by sharing ideas with anyone she meets.

 Brianna is proud to be a (now-permanent!) resident of Brookings where she cares for her special needs (and ever-clingy) cat, Mia.
 Promoting causes and starting conversations has enhanced Brianna's desire to work in the nonprofit sector and lend a helping hand to whomever reaches out.

 2019 - 20 board of directors